-This guide helps you learn how to deploy to Vercel a React application secured by Auth0.
+This guide helps you learn how to deploy to Vercel a React application secured with Auth0 by Okta.
 This guide assumes that you have secured your React application using the Auth0 React SDK, which provides developers with a high-level API to handle many authentication implementation details.

 Get the Auth0 Domain and Client ID

 Start by logging in to your Auth0 account and open the Applications section of the Auth0 Dashboard.
 Then, select the Auth0 application registration associated with your React application.

 Click on the "Settings" tab and locate the "Basic Information" section.
 Under this section, you'll find the "Domain" and "Client ID" values.